 “I’m really struggling to see them pull this off.
 A better solution would be to drop the computer hardware and offer the software as an alternative to Microsoft.”

-“[Apple is] hoping the switchover will be seamless, but this is probably a bit more complicated than Apple is leading everyone to believe,” Baker said, adding that in the end bringing Intel onboard is less likely to add to Apple's low single-digit market share, but instead limit its losses.
+“[Apple is] hoping the switchover will be seamless, but this is probably a bit more complicated then Apple is leading everyone to believe,” Baker said, adding that in the end bringing Intel onboard is less likely to add to Apple’s low single-digit market share, but instead limit its losses.

 The impact the decision will have on the Apple faithful is unknown at this point, but the general consensus is these fans who have bought into Apple’s long-standing “us against them” relationship that Apple executives have fostered over the years with the Wintel world are simply going to have to learn to live with this new reality.